Get AS

-Get AS was a Norwegian cable-TV operator and internet service provider.
-Get had its head office in Oslo, with local offices in Drammen, Greåker, Arendal, Kristiansand, Stavanger, Haugesund, Bergen, Trondheim and Stjørdal.
+Get AS was a Norwegian cable television operator and internet service provider.
+Get had its head office in Oslo, with local offices in Drammen, Greåker, Arendal, Kristiansand, Stavanger, Haugesund, Bergen, Trondheim, and Stjørdal.
 Today, Telia operates a country-wide network under the Get brand.
 It has the second largest customer base of the providers in Norway.
 Until 2006, Get was a part of UPC Broadband.
 In September 2014, Get was purchased by Danish telecommunications company TDC A/S. In July 2018, Swedish telecom operator Telia Company has agreed to buy GET and TDC Norway for $2.6 billion.
 On 15 September 2020, the Get brand was phased out and replaced with the Telia brand.